Henry Dudeney: Career

 Although Dudeney spent his career in the Civil Service, he continued to devise various problems and puzzles.
-Dudeney's first puzzle contributions were submissions to newspapers and magazines, often under the pseudonym of "Sphinx."
+Dudeney's first puzzle contributions were submissions to newspapers and magazines, often under the pseudonym of "Sphinx".
 Much of this earlier work was a collaboration with American puzzlist Sam Loyd; in 1890, they published a series of articles in the English penny weekly Tit-Bits.

 Dudeney later contributed puzzles under his real name to publications such as The Weekly Dispatch, The Queen, Blighty, and Cassell's Magazine.
 For twenty years, he had a successful column, "Perplexities", in The Strand Magazine, edited by the former editor of Tit-Bits, George Newnes.
 Dudeney continued to exchange puzzles with fellow recreational mathematician Sam Loyd for a while, but broke off the correspondence and accused Loyd of stealing his puzzles and publishing them under his own name.

-Some of Dudeney's most famous innovations were his 1903 success at solving the Haberdasher's Puzzle (Cut an equilateral triangle into four pieces that can be rearranged to make a square) and publishing the first known crossnumber puzzle, in 1926.
+Some of Dudeney's most famous innovations were his 1902 "haberdasher's puzzle" (hinged rearrangement of an equilateral triangle into a square), with the solution with four pieces given by C.W.
+McElroy) and the first known crossnumber puzzle, in 1926.
 He has also been credited with discovering new applications of digital roots.
 Dudeney was a leading exponent of verbal arithmetic puzzles; his were always alphametic, where the letters constitute meaningful phrases or associated words.

 Previously, it had been claimed (though not by Dudeney himself) that he was the inventor of verbal arithmetic.
 This was later refuted by the counter example of a verbal arithmetic puzzle published in the US in 1864.

 Omission of detailed puzzle rules in the cited farm journal suggests they were already popular in America by 1864, when Dudeney was 7 years old.
 The popularity of these puzzles guarantees they'd be well known by then to Sam Loyd, an American puzzler and early Dudeney puzzle collaborator.

 Both Dudeney and Loyd were featured by Martin Gardner in his Mathematical Games column in Scientific American—Loyd in August 1957 and Dudeney in June 1958.